 - PVC Packaging.
 Product packages marked with the #3 recycling symbol contain PVC.

 - Vinyl shower curtains.
 Choose cotton, polyester, or nylon curtains.

-- Vinyl cling wrap and other food storage.
+- PVC food storage containers and materials.
 Buy plastic wrap and bags made from polyethylene.
-For food storage, use glass containers or plastic containers marked with recycling symbols other than PVC, V, or vinyl.
+For food storage, use glass containers or plastic containers marked with recycling symbols other than #3 (V) or PVC.

 - You can also choose phthalate-free cosmetics.
 Check ingredient lists and avoid products listing ‘fragrance’ or phthalates.
 A wide variety of personal-care products may contain phthalates, including perfume, cologne, after-shave, deodorant, soap, hair and skin-care products, and makeup.
-Choose products from companies that have signed the Compact for Safe Cosmetics: a list is available at www.safecosmetics.org.
+Check EWG’s Skin Deep database to find safer products [link to www.skindeep.org].

 - Minimize your consumption of fatty, oily, and processed foods.